 Examples of email segments based on subscriber data

 If you have brick-and mortar-stores, creating segments based on location can be useful when you want to notify subscribers about local events and promotions.

-Plus, location-based segments can help you communicate about things like regional shipping restrictions.
+Plus, location-based segments can help you share area-specific information like regional shipping restrictions.
 Maybe you can only offer free shipping to customers in certain areas.
 If that’s the case, communicate that offer only to people in those areas.